 According to OSHA, a common cause of industry injuries and fatalities is falls.
 Because falls are a common cause of injury and death, providing fall protection is important.
 One consideration for OSHA compliant fall protection is the use of safety gate fall protection.
-Safety gates are useful in minimizing fall risks and preventing workplace accidents.
-In addition, safety gates do not hinder work productivity.
+Fall protection safety gates are useful in minimizing fall risks and preventing workplace accidents.

 Areas Appropriate for Safety Gate Applications

-To avoid employee injuries and fatalities in the workplace, here are three key safety gate fall protection application areas:
+To avoid employee injuries and fatalities in the workplace, here are three key safety gate fall protection installation areas:

 (1) Loading Docks